-E-AA Group of Alcoholics Anonymous.
-Online open AA meetings for anyone with a desire to quit drinking, online help for AA members, links, forums, chat room (including scheduled chats ), and a journals of sobriety are also available.
-(From e-aa.)
+E-AA, online open AA meetings for anyone with a desire to quit drinking, online help for AA members, links, forums, chat room (including scheduled chats ), and a journals of sobriety are also available.
+Website: https://www.e-aa.org

-Soberistas.
-A social network where you can meet people who are trying to resolve their problematic drinking patterns, and people who have successfully kicked the booze.
-Talk, write, offload, share.*This is a paid membership site.
+Soberistas is a social network where you can meet people who are trying to resolve their problematic drinking patterns, and people who have successfully kicked the booze.
+Talk, write, offload, share.
+This is a paid membership site.
+Website: https://soberistas.com.

 This is a Hazelden Social Community and is a part of the Hazelden network, providing recovering addicts with free membership-only access to online chat rooms and discussion boards.
 Members also have access to online meetings, podcasts and the book club.
 Website: https://thedailypledge.org